mervess/tr-wiktionary-parser/README.md

   It is suggested to use different database folders for wiktionaries in different languages.

 * After the database is ready, you are ready to go.
 There are examples in class *test/DataAccessorTest.java* showing how to get a specified data from the database.

+---

+🌱 Project's _Social Preview_ picture is painted by DALL·E